shantanoo-desai/blog/content/posts/technology/compose-incompatibility.md

 - Docker Compose v1.25.4 was able to resolve special characters without having enclose them in single quotes
 - Docker Compose v1.29.2 will also work just fine for values not enclosed in single quotes
-- Docker Compose v2 will try go hay-wire (try to resolve the value after the `$` sign) if you do not use things in single quotes
+- Docker Compose v2 will try to go hay-wire (try to resolve the value after the `$` sign) if you do not use values in single quotes

 __With Single Quotes__: